jordanbaird/Ice/README.md

 ## About

 Ice is a powerful menu bar management tool.
-Its primary function is to hide and show items in the menu bar.
-It aims to cover a wide variety of features, while remaining free and open source.
+While its primary function is to hide and show items in the menu bar, it covers a wide variety of additional features, making it one of the most versatile menu bar tools available.
+Most importantly, Ice is free and open source.

 ![Example](https://github.com/jordanbaird/Ice/assets/90936861/c9b668b8-c4ac-4885-8f6b-1a51acbc2935)

+> [!NOTE]
+> Ice is currently in active development.
+As such, some features have not yet been implemented.
+See roadmap below.

-## Roadmap/Features
+## Features/Roadmap

 ### Menu Bar Item Management